What Is the Meaning of Matthew 6:33? “Seek First the Kingdom”?

 Yet the Bible is replete with scriptures that prove obedience to God’s law is absolutely necessary to be a true Christian.

-Yet the Bible is replete with scriptures that prove, beyond a shadow of a doubt, obedience to God’s law is absolutely necessary to be a true Christian.
-Here is one of the plainest of those scriptures: “He who says, ‘I know Him,’ and does not keep His commandments, is a liar, and the truth is not in him” (1 John 2:4).
+Yet the Bible is replete with scriptures that prove, beyond a shadow of a doubt, obedience to God’s law is absolutely necessary for a person to be a true Christian.
+Here is a clear scripture: “He who says, ‘I know Him,’ and does not keep His commandments, is a liar, and the truth is not in him” (1 John 2:4).

 To learn more about true righteousness, read “What Is the Breastplate of Righteousness?”